Learning Acceleration Algorithms for Fast Parametric Convex Optimization with Certified Robustness: Worst-case certification and PEP-regularized training

 Letting $\bar{\gamma}(\theta)$ be the optimal value of \eqref{prob:pep_pgd},\footnote{Here, we assume that $\theta$ is given, and the decision variables to the maximization problem are the functions $f$ and $g$, and the iterates $z^0,\dots,z^K,z^\star,y^0,\dots,y^K$.
 From $(f, \mathcal{X})$ being $\mathcal{G}$-parametrized, we remove the notational dependency on the parameter $x$ from the functions $f$, $g$, and $r$ for simplicity.} we have $r(z^K) \leq \bar{\gamma}(\theta)\|z^0 - z^\star\|^2$ (by rescaling, under Assumption \ref{assumption:proxgd}), which is the worst-case guarantee that we aim for.

 However, \eqref{prob:pep_pgd} cannot be directly solved because the function class constraints are infinite-dimensional.
 The key idea of PEP is to replace that condition on the function classes with a finite number of valid inequalities, for all pairs of the iterates evaluated throughout the algorithm update \citep{pep, taylor2017exactworst, pep2}.
 This yields an SDP formulation, where a positive semidefinite matrix encodes the Gram matrix of the algorithm iterates.
 For simplicity, here we consider the case $\mathcal{G} = \mathcal{F}_{\mu, L}$; see Appendix Subsection \ref{appendix:sdp_pgd} for the similar case when $\mathcal{G} = \mathcal{Q}_{\mu, L}$.
-The SDP writes as
+The SDP is formulated as

-for certain choices of the coefficients (see Appendix Subsection \ref{appendix:sdp_pgd} for details), where the decision variables are $f^0, \dots, f^K, f^\star, g^0, \dots, g^K, g^\star \in \reals$ (corresponding to functional values of $f$ and $g$) and $G$ (Gram matrix of the iterates).
-For the function classes of our interest, several works have characterized interpolation inequalities that are tight \citep{taylor2017exactworst, pep2, bousselmi2024interpolation}; in other words, the SDP relaxation \eqref{prob:sdp_pgd} attains the same optimal value as the original problem \eqref{prob:pep_pgd}.
+for certain choices of the coefficients (see Appendix Subsection \ref{appendix:sdp_pgd} for details).
+Here, the decision variables are $f^0, \dots, f^K, f^\star, g^0, \dots, g^K, g^\star \in \reals$ (corresponding to functional values of $f$ and $g$) and $G$ (Gram matrix of the iterates).
+For the function classes of our interest, several works have characterized interpolation inequalities that are tight \citep{taylor2017exactworst, pep2, bousselmi2024interpolation}, which we use here as the valid inequalities; in other words, the SDP relaxation \eqref{prob:sdp_pgd} attains the same optimal value as the original problem \eqref{prob:pep_pgd}.
 In particular, the optimal value $\gamma(\theta)$ of the SDP \eqref{prob:sdp_pgd} satisfies the following.